salesking/json_schema_tools/README.md

 ## Object attributes from Schema

 Add methods, defined in schema properties, to an existing class.
-Very usefull if you are building a API client and don't want to manually add methods to you local classes .. like people NOT using JSON schema
+Very useful if you are building a API client and don't want to manually add methods to you local classes .. like people NOT using JSON schema

 ```ruby